 Community Engagement and Outreach Core

-The Community Engagement and Outreach Core (CEOC) focuses on engaging populations that are disproportionately affected by cancer with the long-term goal of developing community-based research priorities that can be translated into improved health outcomes.
+The Community Engagement and Outreach Core (CEOC) focuses on engaging populations disproportionately affected by cancer with the goal of developing community-based research priorities that can be translated into improved health outcomes.

 If you are planning to submit an application for one of the DaCCoTA RFAs, contact Community Coordinator Danielle Thompson or login to Pathfinder to schedule a consultation.